 There is no difficulty where a seller initiates renegotiation at a lower price if the prospective purchaser has withdrawn an offer due to an unsatisfactory survey, whether or not valuation was the sole issue.

-There is no legal requirement on a selling solicitor to fix a Closing Date when more than one interest is noted.
+There is no requirement on a selling solicitor to fix a closing date when more than one interest is noted.

-Where possible when fixing a Closing Date, the client should be advised to make him/ herself available to consider the offers received.
-If this is not possible (e.g. Executries, Trusts, Companies etc.) prospective offerers should be told this when being advised of the Closing Date.
+Where possible when fixing a closing date, the client should be advised to make him/ herself available to consider the offers received.
+If the solicitor is or becomes aware that this will not be possible (e.g. Executries, Trusts, Companies etc.) prospective offerers should be told this at the earliest opportunity.